heavyblotto/memorativa/docs/i-vision.md

 The player also unlocks the before latent and hidden properties of the glass beads.
 The beads are revealed to have grades related to their generative process:

+- AI generated prompts generate *clear grade*, *prompt* glass beads.
-- Adding bookmarks to memory houses generates *first grade*, *perception* glass beads.
+- Adding replies to memory houses generates *first grade*, *perception* glass beads.
-- Creating relationships between bookmarks generates *second grade*, *relationship* glass beads.
+- Creating relationships between replies generates *second grade*, *relationship* glass beads.
 - Creating concepts from relationships generates *third grade*, *synthesis* glass beads.

-Additionally, beads store and contain the following information:

-- The bookmark that generated the glass bead.
-- The memory house that generated the glass bead.
-- The relationship that generated the glass bead.
-- The concept that generated the glass bead.
-- Where the glass bead is located in the memory house.
-- Where the glass bead is located in the relationship.
-- Where the glass bead is located in the concept.
-- When the glass bead was created.
-- When the glass bead was used for what purpose.
-- The number of times the glass bead has been used.

 #### Level 4, rank: The Emperor, and beyond